lioz123/Save-Ace---Game/README.md

  Your goal in this game is to find leads about ace's location and gather allies inorder to make a jailbreak and save your brother in time before he gets executed.
+## Level editor
+- Comfortable way do design a map
+- Support adding characters, textures and blocks
+- all enteties are loaded from files.

+## Movie editor
+- Support for multi combos for each characters
+- adjusting frames for their size
+- control of fps rate
+- adding bones to characters for presice collision detection
+- seperate sections into grops such as Head or Chest for defrent properties when colliding

 ## Videos:
-[![IMAGE ALT TEXT](http://img.youtube.com/vi/t_gmfp2ARCQ&ab_channel=LIOZDAYAN/0.jpg)](http://www.youtube.com/watch?v=t_gmfp2ARCQ&ab_channel=LIOZDAYAN "Save Ace!")
+Here is a video which presents the game and its tools [![IMAGE ALT TEXT](http://img.youtube.com/vi/t_gmfp2ARCQ&ab_channel=LIOZDAYAN/0.jpg)](http://www.youtube.com/watch?v=t_gmfp2ARCQ&ab_channel=LIOZDAYAN "Save Ace!")
 ## Screenshots
 [<img src="/screenshots/game.png" align="left"